Pac23/CryptoCli/README.md

  1. Input your mail adress and Password in the s.login section where id and password have been specified
 2. Fill the from and to section as well on Line 91

-Gmail has a 99 email limit via smtp,so a exception is added
+Gmail has a 99 email limit via smtp,so a exception has been added.

 ## Usage